Backflow Preventer Testing

 Several different types of water backflow prevention devices exist.
 We’ve described the most common four below.

-- Pressure vacuum breaker: Pressure vacuum breaker assemblies are the most common and inexpensive type of backflow prevention devices.
+Pressure vacuum breaker assemblies are the most common and inexpensive type of backflow prevention devices.
 With their simple design, consisting of a few valves and a pressure vacuum breaker, these backflow preventers are easy to install, maintain and repair.
 They are more likely to leak than other assemblies, but they are otherwise highly effective.

-- Double-check assembly: Double-check assemblies, or DCAs, are also called double-check valves.
+Double-check assemblies, or DCAs, are also called double-check valves.
 These assemblies are best for indoor and underground installations, and are a good choice in areas where backpressure may be an issue.
 A DCA consists of two independently operating spring-loaded check valves, in addition to the normal intake and outlet valves.

-- Reduced pressure zone: Reduced pressure zone assemblies are the most complex and expensive backflow prevention equipment, but are also the most secure and reliable.
+Reduced pressure zone assemblies are the most complex and expensive backflow prevention equipment, but are also the most secure and reliable.
 These assemblies consist of two independently operating spring-loaded check valves, like the DCA.
 However, a pressure differential relief valve in the reduced pressure assembly prevents these check valves, providing more complete protection.

-- Atmospheric vacuum breaker: Atmospheric vacuum breakers, or AVBs, are fairly common, non-testable backflow preventers.
+Atmospheric vacuum breakers, or AVBs, are fairly common, non-testable backflow preventers.
 These often feature in simple irrigation systems, with an AVB installed after every control valve to help prevent backflow.
 While these installations are the least expensive and most straightforward out of all the backflow preventers above, they are the least reliable and least recommended.
 Most municipalities do not allow the use of AVB assemblies, even in lawn sprinkler systems.

 Which of these is right for you depends on several factors.
 Regardless of the one you use, however, you need periodic inspection and maintenance to ensure they continue working their best.